s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 It is basically a set of APIs and libraries for communication between networks of nodes and easy use in a cloud environment.
-With it programmers can write fully-featured Haskell based cloud solutions.
+With it programmers can write fully-featured Haskell based cloud solutions targeting a wide range of environments.

 While users can already write concurrent applications with the help of Cloud Haskell using some of its libraries or even with the bare communication API, it seems like